malikaratnayake/Polytrack2.0/README.md

 ## Pre-trained weights for YOLOv4

-Pre-trained weights for YOLOv4 can be downloaded from [here](https://drive.google.com/drive/folders/1gsgQYMkwWHf-M9wWDcl96tDdC3gRyXQF?usp=sharing).
+Pre-trained weights for YOLOv4 can be downloaded from [here](https://drive.google.com/drive/folders/1-7-h1ohnKV6fAPCNMv6LPTJ23DMd9izh?usp=sharing).

 Rename the weights file to custom.weights and copy and paste it into the "data" folder of this repository.

 Use the following commands to convert the darkflow weights to Tensorflow.
 The pre-trained weights were trained on honeybee and strawberry flower images.
-Please make sure "./data/classes/custom.name" file contains the correct names of the classes (i.e. honeybee and flower)
+Please make sure "./data/classes/custom.name" file contains the correct names of the classes (i.e. honeybee, flower, hoverfly and moth)

 ```
 python save_model.py --weights ./data/custom.weights --output ./checkpoints/custom-416 --input_size 416 --model yolov4